 Discussion: The term information domain arises from the practice of partitioning information resources according to access control, need, and levels of protection required.
 Organizations implement specific measures to enforce this partitioning and to provide for the deliberate flow of authorized information between information domains.
+The boundary of an information domain represents the security perimeter for that domain.

 An external domain is one that is not under your control.
 In general, external systems should be considered insecure.
 Until an external domain has been deemed "trusted," system engineers, architects, and IT specialists should presume the security measures of an external system are different than those of a trusted internal system and design the system security features accordingly.

-Principle 6.
+Principle 7 (formerly 6).
 Identify potential trade-offs between reducing risk and increased costs and decrease in other aspects of operational effectiveness.